 Full Face Snorkel Mask Dangers #4: Going on a Snorkel Charter?

-All of the charter boats know about the problems with the full face masks.
-Some don't let you bring it on the boat, and others won't let you use it.
+All of the charter boats and snorkel tours know about the problems with the full face masks.
+Some don’t even let you bring it on the boat, including it in the agreement waiver you sign before you get on the boat, and others just won’t let you use it.

 You’ll have just as much luck getting a knife through airport security.